How to Equip Your First Kitchen on a Budget

 More knives than you need in your first kitchen

-In our home, we’ve used our Wusthof Classic chef’s knife successfully for 16 years, keeping it sharpened and in good shape, but it runs about $150, which is steep for starting out.
+In our home, we’ve used our Wusthof Classic chef’s knife successfully for 16 years, keeping it sharp and in good shape.
+However, it costs about $150, which is steep for starting out.

 Food & Wine’s review of chef knives names the Mercer Cutlery Renaissance chef’s knife as its budget pick, at only $65.
 (You can check out the entire Food & Wine knife comparison here).